rameshkalluri/introduction/03-files_dirs_permissions.md

 w             Write, edit, append, delete file       Add/Del/Rename contents of dir

 x             To run a command/shell script          To enter into dir using 'cd'

+Filetype+permission, links, owner, group name of owner, size in bytes, date of modification, file name

+## Permission can be set on any file/dir by Absolute methods (numbers)
+In Absolute method we use numbers instead of using symbols i.e.

+Read=4

+Write=2

+Execute=1

+## The default permission for file is 644
+## The default permission for dir is 755

+#### Assigning different permissions to the file (user=rwx, group=rw and others=r)
+#chmod 764 ktfile (where 7 means rwx i.e. 4+2+1, rw=6 i.e. 4 indicates read 2 indicates write and 1 indicates x)

+#### Removing all permissions from others
+#chmod 770 ktfile (where 0 indicates no permissions)

+#### Assigning full permission to the file i.e. rwx to all
+#chmod 777 ktfile